Discrete SIR model on a homogeneous tree and its continuous limit: Abstract

 \section{Abstract}

 {

-This paper concerns a stochastic Susceptible-Infected-Recovered (SIR) model for the spread of infectious disease on a homogeneous tree.
-Under general assumptions on infection rates and recovery times we derive the distribution of the time it takes for a susceptible individual to get infected in terms of a solution of a non-linear integral equation.
-Then we study the discrete model in the limit when the vertex degree of the tree tends to infinity, and the infection rates are appropriately scaled.
-We show that in this limit our result for the discrete model implies an equation for the susceptible population compartment.
-This is a master equation in the sense that both the infectious and the recovered compartments can be explicitly expressed in terms of its solution.
-In other words, the master equation implies a continuous SIR model for the joint time evolution of all three population compartments.
-The obtained continuous SIR model can be naturally interpreted in terms of interaction between compartments and provides a flexible technical framework for modeling the spread of infectious disease in a homogeneous population. }
+We study a discrete Susceptible-Infected-Recovered (SIR) model for the spread of infectious disease on a homogeneous tree and the limit behavior of the model in the case when the tree vertex degree tends to infinity.
+We obtain the distribution of the time it takes for a susceptible vertex to get infected in terms of a solution of a non-linear integral equation under broad assumptions on the model parameters.
+Namely, infection rates are assumed to be time-dependent, and recovery times are given by random variables with a fairly arbitrary distribution.
+We then study the behavior of the model in the limit when the tree vertex degree tends to infinity, and infection rates are appropriately scaled.
+We show that in this limit the integral equation of the discrete model implies an equation for the susceptible population compartment.
+This is a master equation in the sense that both the infectious and the recovered compartments can be explicitly expressed in terms of its solution. }